Services and Personnel

 - DNA Sequencing

 - Exome Sequencing

-All sample preparations for next-generation sequencing analysis are provided by the Facility.
-User prepared samples are also accepted.
-Please email the NGS Sample Submission & Analysis Form (Excel file), completing both the sheets in the file, and consult with NGS specialist for questions regarding sample preparation and sequencing.
+Library preparations for all next-generation sequencing applications are provided by the Facility.
+User prepared libraries are also accepted.
+Please email the NGS Sample Submission & Analysis Form (Excel file), completing both the sheets in the file, and consult with Shashi Bala or firstname.lastname@example.org for questions regarding sample preparation and sequencing.
 A short description of the project must be provided with the samples.

 Capillary DNA Sequencing and Microsatellite Analysis

 The facility uses an ABI 3130xl capillary machine for Sanger-type sequencing with fluorescently-labeled dye-terminators, the ABI four-color detection, and sequence analysis system.
 The ABI 3130xl is a 16 capillary machine that can sequence over100 samples/day.
 The 3130xl can also be configured for fluorescent fragment detection and microsatellite analysis and is equipped with Gene Scanning Software.